US average mortgage rates fall; 30-year loan at 4.75%

 The rate on 15-year fixed-rate loans declined to 4.21% from 4.25% the previous week.

+The fall in mortgage rates "is a welcome relief to prospective homebuyers who have recently experienced rising rates and rising home prices," Freddie Mac chief economist Sam Khater said.

-The plunge in global stock markets, which have been roiled by trade tensions between the U.S. and China, deepened Thursday.
-The Dow Jones Industrial Average lost more than 450 points in early trading, after plummeting some 800 points on Tuesday.
+The plunge in global stock markets, which have been roiled by trade tensions between the U.S. and China, initially deepened Thursday.
+The Dow Jones Industrial Average lost as much as 784 points in volatile trading, after plummeting some 800 points on Tuesday.
+But the market staged a recovery later in the day, and the Dow average finished only 79.40 points lower.
+U.S. markets were closed Wednesday because of the national day of mourning for President George H.W.
+Bush.

+Thursday's broad decline came as news of the arrest of a senior Chinese technology executive overshadowed some positive comments on trade from Beijing, threatening to worsen U.S.-China trade tensions.

+With stocks sliding, traders continued to channel money into bonds — a signal that they see weakness in the economy ahead.
+The yield on the key 10-year Treasury note, which tends to influence mortgage rates, dropped to 2.86% Thursday morning from 2.92% on Tuesday as bond prices rose.